morepath/morepath/doc/building_large_applications.rst

 To do this we first need to mount it using an ``issues_id``::

   def run_issue_tracker():
-      mounted = issues_app.mount(issues_id='foo')
+      mounted = issues_app.mount(issues_id=4)
       mounted.run()

-Here we mount and run the ``issues_app`` with issue tracker id ``foo``.
+Here we mount and run the ``issues_app`` with issue tracker id ``4``.
+We can hook the ``run_issue_tracker` function up to a script by using an entry point in ``setup.py`` as we've seen in :doc:`organizing_your_project`.

 XXX implement ``run`` on ``mounted``.

-XXX what about a converter for ``issues_id`` to make it an int?

 Reusing an app
 --------------

-We can now reuse the issue tracker app in the sense that we can mount it in different apps too now; all we need is a way to get ``issues_id``.
+We can now reuse the issue tracker app in the sense that we can mount it in different apps; all we need is a way to get ``issues_id``.
 But what if we want to mount the issue tracker app in a separate project altogether?
-To use it now we'd need to import it from a project that also contains the core app and the wiki app, meaning that the new project would need to depend on all of this.
+To use it we would need to import it from our project that also contains the core app and the wiki app, meaning that the new project would need to depend on all of this code.
+That can hinder reuse.

-To make it truly reusable across projects we should maintain the code for the issue tracker app in a separate project, and the same for the wiki app.
+To make it more reusable across projects we can instead maintain the code for the issue tracker app in a separate project, and the same for the wiki app.
 The core app can then depend on the issue tracker and wiki projects.
-Another app that also wants to have an issue tracker can also depend on the issue tracker app.
+Another app that also wants to have an issue tracker can depend on the issue tracker project too.

 To do this we'd split our code into three separate Python projects, for instance: